threema-ch/threema-desktop/docs/src/architecture.md

   WebWorker API (which is a subset of the DOM).
 - `src/worker/backend/electron` is the entrypoint for the electron build variant.
 Code in this directory should be as short as possible (glue code).
-- `src/worker/service` is the entrypoint of the service worker that will be started by the application.
-It allows access to the WebWorker API (which is a subset of the DOM with some additional properties).

 Only source files matching `entry.*.ts` or `entry.ts` are valid entry points.
 This ensures that no functions are being invoked implicitly when including